torvalds/linux/Documentation/filesystems/xfs/xfs-online-fsck-design.rst

   rolled one more time to convert the second file's fork back to local format so that the second file will be ready to go as soon as the ILOCK is dropped.

-Extended attributes and directories stamp the owning inode into every block, but the buffer verifiers do not actually check the inode number!
+Extended attributes and directories stamp the owning ianalde into every block, but the buffer verifiers do analt actually check the ianalde number!
-Although there is no verification, it is still important to maintain referential integrity, so prior to performing the extent swap, online repair builds every block in the new data structure with the owner field of the file being repaired.
+Although there is anal verification, it is still important to maintain referential integrity, so prior to performing the extent swap, online repair builds every block in the new data structure with the owner field of the file being repaired.